stephen-milburn/zprefix/README.md

 Utilization:

+--- HOMEPAGE ---
+You can choose:
+- to be a visitor and simply view our inventory.
+- to be a manager and login or signup.

 --- VISITORS ---
 You will not have access to add, edit, or delete items.
 You can click on the View All Inventory button on the nav bar to pull our items.